allez-chauffe/marcel/node-packages/marcel-plugin/README.md

 }
 ```

-The user of your project can also give your plugin whatever space they want.
-Due to this, you may have a lot of space, or a very tiny space, have a ratio of 1:1, 4:1, 5:3, ...
+The space reserved to the plugin might change a lot, from a lot of space to a very tiny space, with ratio of 1:1, 4:1, 5:3...
-For this reason, you should try to make your plugin as responsive as possible.
+For this reason, a plugin must be as responsive as possible.